Adaptive Kernel Selection for Stein Variational Gradient Descent: Convergence analysis

 for some sequence of iterative update rules $\Psi_n:\Theta\times\mathcal P(\R^d)\to\Theta$ with the goal to maximize ${\mathrm{KSD}_{\theta}(\mu_n\mid \pi)}$.
 Specifically, in \Cref{alg:ad-svgd} $\Psi_n$ corresponds to the gradient ascent update for the KSD.
 However, as mentioned above, this update could be replaced by other suitable iterative optimization schemes.
-Our required assumption on the update rule is the following convergence behavior. \begin{assumption} We assume that there exists a sequence $(\varepsilon_n)_{n\in\N}$ such that $\sum_{n=0}^\infty\varepsilon_n<\infty$ and for all $n\in\N$. \end{assumption} Using this assumption, we can make the following convergence guarantee. \begin{theorem} Suppose that Assumptions~\ref{ass:target1}-\ref{ass:kernel} are satisfied.
-Under Assumption~\ref{ass:kernelpar_descent}, for any $\alpha > 1$ with
+Our required assumption on the update rule is the following convergence behavior. \begin{assumption} We assume that there exists a sequence $(\varepsilon_n)_{n\in\N}$ such that $\lim_{n\to\infty}\varepsilon_n=0$ and \end{assumption} Using this assumption, we can make the following convergence guarantee.